SoxMax/FG-Size-Changes/README.md

 # FG-Size-Changes
 Extension for Fantasy Grounds' Pathfinder ruleset that adds a effects for manipulating a character's size.
-Currenly only affects the damage a character deals.
+Currenly only affects the damage a character deals as well as their skills (Fly and Stealth).

 | Modifier | Value | Descriptors      | Notes                 |
 | -------- |:------| :----------------|:----------------------|